stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 whispered horrors about her--she had me hypnotised so that I couldn't believe the plain facts--but this picture has caught the whole secret--the whole monstrous background!

-   "&lsquo;God, but Frank is an artist!
+   ""God, but Frank is an artist!
 That thing is the greatest piece of work any living soul has produced since Rembrandt!
 It's a crime to burn it--but it would be a greater crime to let it exist--just as it would have been an abhorrent sin to let--that she-daemon--exist any longer.
 The minute I saw it I understood what--she--was,